-Your finances are likely to be pretty limited until you find work, so don’t just spend as you go without thinking about the future.
+Until you find work, your finances are likely to be pretty limited, so don’t just spend as you go without thinking about the future.
 You’ll need to set a budget and stick to it while in between jobs.
 Budgeting used to be a lot of work, but with free online tools like Personal Capital or Mint, you can track your budget for free online without doing much work.
-If you are new to tracking your finances, PowerWallet is free and offers great advice to get you started budgeting.
-Your first budget doesn’t have to be super detailed or complicated.
+PowerWallet is free and offers great advice to get you started budgeting if you are new to tracking your finances.
+The first budget you create doesn’t have to be super detailed or complicated.

 Save Money Where You Can

 The best way to get by is to earn more.
-Even if you have a full time job right now, you can always earn more on the side.
+Even if you have a full-time job right now, you can always earn more on the side.
 I make money on weekends and evenings in my web design, freelance writing, and social media management business.
-I also have a business that runs flash mobs.
-Combined I make more than $1,000 each month on the side.
+I also had a business that ran flash mobs.
+Combined I made more than $1,000 each month on the side.

 Even if you make $5,000 or $20,000 each month, earning more on the side is always an option and something that can help you out if you ever get the dreaded pink slip.